mrchristensen/Tweeter/documentation/class-documentation/Project Milestone #4 - Complete back-end by connecting to persistence layer.md

 In all of these layers, look for ways to avoid duplicating code.
 The Template Method or Strategy pattern may help.

-Your implementation is to meet the "user and session management" requirements in the [project overview](../README.md).
+Your implementation is to meet the "user and session management" requirements in the [project overview](../../README.md).

 ## DynamoDB Notes
 **DynamoDB Provisioned Capacity**

 * No matter what architecture you develop, your performance will be capped by the capacity you provision for writing to the feed table in DynamoDB.
-* To learn about provisioned capacity for reads (RCUs), read the following: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ProvisionedThroughput.html#ItemSizeCalculations.Reads (Links to an external site.)
+* To learn about provisioned capacity for reads (RCUs), read the following: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ProvisionedThroughput.html#ItemSizeCalculations.Reads
-* To learn about provisioned capacity for writes (WCUs), read the following: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ProvisionedThroughput.html#ItemSizeCalculations.Writes (Links to an external site.)
+* To learn about provisioned capacity for writes (WCUs), read the following: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ProvisionedThroughput.html#ItemSizeCalculations.Writes
 * Batch writes will be more efficient than individual put-items, because you will have fewer network round trips.
 A batch-write operation is limited to 25 items.
 If you include 25 items, you will consume 25 write capacity units, as long as each item is no more than 1 KB in size.
 * Updating the feeds when a status is posted by an author that has 10,000 followers will require writing 10,000 items, possibly in 400 batches (10000/25).
 To write that many items in 120 seconds will require WCU setting of around 10,000/120.